bndw/pick/README.md

 Use "pick [command] --help" for more information about a command.
 ```

-## Threat model
+## Security

-Although `pick` is focused on security, once an adversary somehow gains write access to your computer where the `pick` binary is stored, he can simply exchange it and record your master password to decrypt your pick safe.
-If you decide to store the pick safe on a remote drive (e.g. a remote server), the system will be secure even if an adversary can modify the pick safe.
-As this safe is encrypted and authenticated, he can not modify or decrypt it.
+`pick` is focused on security and to this end it is _essential_ to only run the
+`pick` binary on a trusted computer.
+Conversely, you don't necessarily need to
+trust the computer or server storing the pick safe (e.g. `Amazon S3`).
+This is
+because the pick safe is encrypted and authenticated and cannot by decrypted or
+unnoticeably modified without the master password.

+If you've found a vulnerability or a potential vulnerability in pick please
+email us at pick-security@bndw.co.
+We'll send a confirmation email to
+acknowledge your report, and we'll send an additional email when we've
+identified the issue positively or negatively.

 ## Similar software
 * [pwd.sh: Unix shell, GPG-based password manager](https://github.com/drduh/pwd.sh)